2arnav4/Alcovia/DECISIONS.md

 If the student presses Give Up, the session fails with `give_up`.
 If the student leaves the Focus page or backgrounds the app for more than five seconds, it fails with `app_switch`.
 A failed session is recorded but receives no reward.

 Express checks the stored start time, completion time and target before accepting a success.
 A session cannot finish early and still get coins.
-A valid success gives 50 coins, increases the streak and adds the target minutes to today's focus total.
+Every valid success gives 50 coins and adds the target minutes to today's focus total.
+The streak advances only for the first successful session on a UTC day, so completing more sessions on the same day does not inflate it.

 The stable `sessionId` is used as the reward key.
 Replaying the same success does not give the reward again.